scheuerell-lab/lab-meeting/2020/7-28/readme.md

 ## 28 July 2020

+* First five-ish minutes: Check in from everyone _(I like this practice from other groups I'm part of, where everyone has a minute at the start of the meeting to share how they're doing, any science or non-science happenings in their lives they want to share, etc. - Kelly)_

 # Announcements

 * It's starting to look like the university will be scaled back from the original plans for re-opening

 * Markus is moving to Seattle in August

 # DEI